rohitprajapati-bit/TechStore-App/README.md

 - **Framework**: Flutter
 - **Language**: Dart
 - **State Management**: Provider
-- **Backend**: REST API for authentication, products, and cart management.
+- **Data Source**: Local JSON for products and product details.

 ## Architecture

-This app follows the MVVM (Model-View-ViewModel) architecture, ensuring scalability and easy maintenance.
+The app follows the MVVM (Model-View-ViewModel) architecture to ensure a clean separation of concerns between UI and business logic.

 ### Key Components:

-- **Model**: Represents data (user info, products, cart).
+- **Model**: Manages data from JSON files (products and details).
-- **View**: UI elements, such as login, product list, and cart pages.
+- **View**: UI components like product listings, login, and details screens.
-- **ViewModel**: Handles the business logic and API calls, bridging the model and the view.
+- **ViewModel**: Connects the Model with the View, handling user actions and data processing.

 ## State Management

-The **Provider** package is used to manage the state of the app.
-This helps efficiently handle data fetched from APIs and ensures that the UI updates reactively to state changes.

-## API Integration

-The app integrates with a custom REST API for the following features:

-- **Authentication API**: Users log in or register through an API.
-- **Products API**: Fetch all products to display in the catalog.
-- **Product Details API**: Retrieve details of a selected product.
-- **Cart API**: Add items to the cart and retrieve cart details.

-### Example API Endpoints:

-1. **Login API**: `/api/auth/login`
-   - Method: `POST`
-   - Body: `{ "email": "user@example.com", "password": "password123" }`

-2. **Products API**: `/api/products`
-   - Method: `GET`
-   - Response: `[{ "id": 1, "name": "Laptop", "price": 999, ... }]`

-3. **Product Details API**: `/api/products/{id}`
-   - Method: `GET`
-   - Response: `{ "id": 1, "name": "Laptop", "price": 999, "description": "...", ... }`

-4. **Add to Cart API**: `/api/cart/add`
-   - Method: `POST`
-   - Body: `{ "productId": 1, "quantity": 1 }`
+The app uses the **Provider** package for state management, ensuring a reactive UI that updates based on changes in data.

 ## Pages and Functionality

-### Authentication Pages
+### Authentication Page

-- **Login Page**: Users can log in using email and password through the authentication API.
+- **Login Page**: Allows users to log in using pre-defined credentials stored locally.
+Basic form validation ensures correct inputs.
-- **Register Page**: New users can sign up by providing an email, password, and other details.

 ### Product Catalog

-- **Product List Page**: Displays all products retrieved from the products API.
+- **Product List Page**: Loads and displays products from a local JSON file.
-- Users can scroll through products and filter them.
+- **Filtering**: Products can be filtered based on categories.

 ### Product Details

-- **Product Details Page**: Shows detailed information about a product, including images, specifications, and pricing.
+- **Product Details Page**: Displays detailed information about a selected product, including images, description, and pricing.
-- API fetches product details for each selected item.

-### Cart

-- **Add to Cart**: Users can add products to their cart via the cart API.
-- **Cart Page**: Displays items in the cart with options to update quantities or proceed to checkout.
+- Data for the details page is also loaded from a local JSON file.

 ## Setup

-To set up and run the project locally, follow the steps below:
+To set up and run the project locally, follow these steps:

 1. **Clone the repository**: